minecraftforum/rules-archive/rules/global/rules.markdown

 ### Informal

-An informal infraction is used to remind a user that they have broken a minor rule for the first time.
-Informal infractions are used as a record of when a user has been informed.
+An informal infraction is used to remind a member that they have broken a minor rule for the first time.
+Informal infractions are used as a record of when a member has been informed.
 There are no infraction points issued with informals, they do not count towards the posting suspension limits.

 ### Formal